Manchu language: Aspect: durative, frequentative and intensive

 The durative aspect can be expressed by the suffixes -ta/-te/-to, -nja/-nje/-njo or -ša/-še/-šo, the iterative by -ta/-te and the frequentative or intensive by -ca/-ce/-co: jailambi "evade" – jailatambi "evade everywhere", injembi "laugh" – injecembi "laugh persistently in the crowd", halambi "change" – halanjambi "alternate", ibembi "go forward" – ibešembi "go forward step by step".

 Direction: ventive, andative and missive

 In verbs of locomotion in the broadest sense there is a distinction between movement away from the speaker (andative) and towards the speaker (ventive).
 This is similar to the complement of direction in Chinese (andative qù 去 "go" vs ventive lái 來 "come").
 The andative is expressed by the suffix -na/-ne/-no (possibly connected to genembi "go") and the ventive is expressed by -nji (possibly connected to jimbi "come").
 Besides, a missive form is constructed with the suffix -nggi (possibly connected to unggimbi "send"): alambi "report" – alanambi "go in order to report", alanjimbi "come with a report", alanggimbi "send with a report", fekumbi "jump" – fekunembi "jump over there" – fekunjembi "jump over here", ebišembi "bathe" – ebišenembi "go bathe".

+Syntax

+All Manchu phrases are head-final; the head-word of a phrase (e.g. the noun of a noun phrase, or the verb of a verb phrase) always falls at the end of the phrase.
+Thus, adjectives and adjectival phrases always precede the noun they modify, and the arguments to the verb always precede the verb.
+As a result, Manchu sentence structure is subject–object–verb (SOV).

+Manchu uses a small number of case-marking particles that are similar to those found in Korean, but there is also a separate class of true postpositions.
+Case markers and postpositions can be used together, as in the following sentence:

+In this example, the postposition emgi, "with", requires its nominal argument to have the genitive case, which causes the genitive case marker i between the noun niyalma and the postposition.

+Manchu also makes extensive use of converb structures and has an inventory of converbial suffixes to indicate the relationship between the subordinate verb and the finite verb that follows it.
+An example is these two sentences, which have finite verbs:

+Both sentences can be combined into a single sentence by using converbs, which relate the first action to the second: